kagehq/port-kill/README.md

 ## Menu Options

-- **Kill All Processes**: Terminates all detected development processes
+- **Kill All Processes**: Terminates all detected development processes (requires confirmation)
 - **Individual Process Entries**:
   - Docker containers: "Kill: Port 3001: node [Docker: my-react-app]"
   - Regular processes: "Kill: Port 3001: node" (or "Kill: Port 3001: node (PID 1234)" with `--show-pid`)
 - **Quit**: Exits the application

+**Safety Feature**: The "Kill All Processes" option now requires a confirmation click to prevent accidental termination of development servers.

 **Note**: Currently, clicking any menu item will kill all processes (for testing purposes).